nellycaitano/Lyricolet/README.md

 This is a personal project, so expect this to finish in a long time.
 You can consider this as my first venture to CSS and JS and my second for HTML so don't expect any results for now

-You can help by making an enhancement or making a pull request!
+You can help by making an enhancement request in the issues tab or making a pull request!